Quilting for Beginners: Recommended Supplies

 9. Seam Ripper

-Odds are you’re going to make a mistake (or two, or ten).
+Odds are you will make a mistake (or two, or ten).
 You’ll need a seam ripper to undo the seams so you can start over again.

 10. Quilting for Beginners: Books or Patterns

-I’d recommend picking up a good quality book on quilting or a very well written pattern to start.
+I’d recommend picking up a good-quality book on quilting or a very well-written pattern to start.
 It will answer many of your questions and give you a good idea of the whole process.
-It might just save you a bit of frustration in the process too!
+It might even save you a bit of frustration!

 Are you trying to learn how to Quilt?
 Then you may also like these other Quilting for Beginners Articles: